Week 5: Transformers

 print(f"Number of heads: {n_heads}")

-# Test gradient flow through attention (demonstrating chain rule)
+# Test gradient flow through attention layer (demonstrating chain rule)

 from mlai import MeanSquaredError